By Erik Marcus

-Tempeh and tofu both start with the letter T, they’re both vegan, they both originated in Asia, and they are both loaded with protein.
+Tempeh and tofu both begin with the letter T, they’re both vegan, they both originated in Asia, and they are both loaded with protein.
 Although far more people know about tofu than tempeh, you shouldn’t miss out on trying either of these soy-based foods.
-Both are fantastic in an endless assortment of dishes.
+Both can play starring roles in an endless assortment of satisfying dishes.

-Tempeh can usually be found near the tofu in the refrigerated section of most natural food stores.
+You can find tempeh right next to the tofu in the refrigerated section of most natural food stores.
 Tofurky makes a pre-marinated sliced tempeh that you can sautée to perfection in minutes.